 - Select Meat/Stew and cook for 50 minutes on High pressure.

-- While the beef cooks, soak the dried apricots in how water in a bowl until softened.
+- While the beef cooks, soak dried apricots in hot water in a bowl until softened.

 - Heat a skillet over medium heat.
 Toast almonds in hot skillet until just lightly browned, about 3 minutes.